dpt/The-Great-Escape-in-C/README.md

 The game’s graphics were extracted and logic was reverse engineered from a binary snapshot of the original Spectrum game.
 Originally written in [Z80](http://en.wikipedia.org/wiki/Zilog_Z80) assembly language, I am now translating it into portable C with the goal of eventually making it run without an [emulator](http://fuse-emulator.sourceforge.net/) across a range of modern computers, including in-browser via [Emscripten](https://emscripten.org/).

-This document describes the process by which the disassembly is being converted from [SkoolKit](http://pyskool.ca/?page_id=177) format into, hopefully, functioning and portable C code.
+This document describes the process by which the disassembly is being converted from [SkoolKit](http://skoolkit.ca/) format into, hopefully, functioning and portable C code.

 ## Goals of the Project
 * Accurately reimplement The Great Escape in portable C code.
 * Fully disassemble and document the original game.
-The existing disassembly is incomplete.
+	* The existing disassembly is incomplete.
 Attempting to reimplement the game logic forces through issues which enable a complete reimplementation to be made, and the original code fully understood.
-* Fix a few bugs in the original game.
+* Fix any bugs in the original game.
 * Analyse the before-and-after code metrics.
-How much bigger is the compiled C reimplementation compared to the original game?
-What can we learn from the original’s tight coding techniques?
+	* How much bigger is the compiled C reimplementation compared to the original game?
+	* What can we learn from the original’s tight coding techniques?
 * Provide a basis for porting the game to contemporary systems of the ZX Spectrum.
-Although old ports of the game exist for the [PC](http://www.abandonia.com/en/games/534/Great+Escape,+The.html), [C64](http://www.lemon64.com/?game_id=1090) and [CPC](http://www.amstradabandonware.com/en/gameitems/the-great-escape/1179), retro fans would like to see the game on other contemporary systems too.
+	* Although old ports of the game exist for the [PC](http://www.abandonia.com/en/games/534/Great+Escape,+The.html), [C64](http://www.lemon64.com/?game_id=1090) and [CPC](http://www.amstradabandonware.com/en/gameitems/the-great-escape/1179), retro fans would like to see the game on other contemporary systems too.

 ## Components
 ### `TheGreatEscape`